-BIOL 2401
+BIOL 2402

-Anatomy and Physiology I is the first part of a two-course sequence.
-It is a study of the structure and function of the human body including cells, tissues, and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
+Anatomy and Physiology II is the second part of a two-course sequence.
+It is a study of the structure and function of the human body including the following systems: endocrine, cardiovascular, immune, lymphatic, respiratory, digestive (including nutrition), urinary (including fluid and electrolyte balance), and reproductive (including human development and genetics).
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 The lab provides a hands-on learning experience for exploration of human system components and basic physiology.